yyolk/sdspeed/README.md

 ====
 - Recognize SD card after sdspeed is started.
 (Maybe timer, check every second for a card)
 - Display read speed while read test is running.
 Add also progress bar.
+- Display the size of the SD card
+- Display the CLASS of the SD card (assume, based on the average of read/write)

 Credits
 =======